-The information routinely obtained for each bird captured during MMP is indicated below.
-The standard references are Pyle (1997) and Pyle (2008), supplemented for non-passerines by North American Bird Banding Techniques (Canadian Wildlife Service and U.S. Fish and Wildlife Service, 1991).
-Data routinely recorded for all newly-banded birds, recaptures, and foreign recoveries include (see Figure 5):
+The standard references for identification are Pyle (1997) and Pyle (2008), supplemented for non-passerines by North American Bird Banding Techniques (Canadian Wildlife Service and U.S. Fish and Wildlife Service, 1991).
+Data routinely recorded for all captures include (see Figure 4):

 - band number

 - species

 - age and how aged

 - sex and how sexed

 - unflattened wing chord

 - presence and extent of fat

 - weight

 - date

 - time of banding

 - initials of bander

 - location of capture (2-digit net code)

-- probable age or sex if not 100% sure
+- probable age or sex if uncertain

 - initials of scribe

-- comments (any additional relevant information e.g. feather loss, ticks, etc.)
+- comments (any additional relevant information, e.g. feather loss, ticks, etc.)

 Banders should routinely check for cloacal protuberance (CP) and brood patch (BP) during spring migration and the breeding season, and should always attempt to age individuals.
-Exceptional moult patterns should be documented by photography and/or in writing.
+Atypical moult patterns should be documented by photography and/or in writing.